tugrul512bit/TurtleSort/README.md

 # Requirements

 - GPU: Nvidia with dynamic-parallelism + CUDA 12 support.
+- Compiler's linkage for cuda.lib (this uses CUDA driver api to enable features such as compressible memory)
 - Video-memory: 2GB per 32M elements for index-tracked version
 - RAM: only value vector and index vector are used as i/o.